Enrolling in T-U Schools

 When Can You Enroll in Thomaston-Upson School System?

-During regular business hours, registration can be completed at your child's prospective school if you choose to do so in person.
+During regular business hours, registration can be completed at the Thomaston-Upson Central Registration site, if you choose to do so in person.
 If you would like to register your new student online, you may do so by using the Infinite Campus Online Registration tool.
-Should you need assistance or have questions during the enrollment process, please contact the school your child will attend.
+Should you need assistance or have questions during the enrollment process, please contact the central registrar (706-646-9398).

 What Do you Need For Enrollment?